 PSPOs impose conditions or restrictions on people using that area, such as alcohol bans or putting up gates.
 The council can make a PSPO if it believes the activities are detrimental to the local community’s life and that the negative impact is so much to make the restrictions reasonable.
 Breach of a PSPO may be a criminal offence punishable by fixed penalty notice or prosecution.
 PSPOs replace Gating Orders under section 129A of the Highways Act 1980.

-The Council is reviewing the Fillongley Public Spaces Protection Order 2017 which restricted the public right of way over highway in Didgley Lane and Bun Lane Fillongley.
+The Council has approved the Fillongley Public Spaces Protection Order 2021 which restricted the public right of way over highway in Didgley Lane and Bun Lane Fillongley.

-The order was subject to a variation in 2018.
-The variation to the order is shown on the website link below:
+The order is shown on the website link below:

 The locations of the restriction are shown on the map below.
 The Council can authorise an order using powers under the Anti-Social Behaviour, Crime and Policing Act 2014.

 The order is required due to the risk of and impact of fly tipping that is occurring within the locality of Fillongley.
 The table below shows the incidents recorded within Fillongley Parish.

 During 2020 there have been increases of fly tipping across the borough which has been influenced by the COVID 19 pandemic and the associated restrictions to personal and business activities.
 Prior to the introduction of the order Didgley Lane and Bun Lane were identified as hot spot locations for the fly tipping.
 The fly tipping damaged the local environment and impacted on the rightful access and use of the lanes by residents.
 Since the introduction of the order there has been two incidents near to the vicinity of both lanes.

 Who Can Make A Public Spaces Protection Order?